Start the Process

 Take the first step toward joining a global community that will shape the future.

-Most universities provide a numerical average or summary of academic achievement.
-If your institution uses a numerical system, enter your cumulative grade point average or other numerical score as printed on your transcript.
-If your institution uses a numerical grading system, you MUST include it in this section.
-If you are listing a US-style grade point average, this should be the cumulative average for your entire program of study, not the grade point average of your major.
+Grade Point Average: Most universities provide a numerical average or summary of academic achievement.
+If your institution uses a numerical system, enter your cumulative grade point average or other numerical score exactly as printed on your transcript.
+If your institution uses a numerical grading system, you MUST include it accurately in this section.
+If you are listing a U.S.-style grade point average, this should be the cumulative average for your entire program of study, not the grade point average of your major.
 If your school does not use a numerical system, input zero and enter the text description as indicated on your transcript (e.g., “First Class Honours”) in the “Degree Designation” field.
 Academic excellence is an important component of Schwarzman Scholars, so any information or context that you can provide to help the selection committee evaluate your educational experience is appreciated.
-Additional context about your academic program can be explained briefly in the Additional Information section of the application.
+Additional context or clarification about your academic program can be explained briefly in the Additional Information section of the application.

 If your native language is not English, official English proficiency test scores must be submitted with the application, as English proficiency is a requirement of the program.
 This requirement is waived for applicants who studied for at least two years in an English-speaking program at an undergraduate or graduate level.
-You will be asked to identify yourself as 1) a native speaker of English, 2) having studied English at an English-speaking institution for at least two years, or 3) reporting English language proficiency test scores.
+You will be asked to identify yourself as 1) a native speaker of English; 2) having studied English at an English-speaking post-secondary institution for at least two years; or 3) reporting English language proficiency test scores.
 If you select the third option, you must select the test type (listed below), the date of the exam, and your scores on the “English Language Test Scores” page.
 This page will only appear for applicants required to report an English language proficiency test score.
-As many testing centers have temporarily closed due to COVID-19, this year we will accept exam score reports with the test year taken from 2020 and onward.
+As many testing centers have temporarily closed due to the global pandemic, this year we will accept exam score reports with the test year taken from 2020 and onward.
 In addition to listing your scores in this section, you must upload your examinee score report under Test Score Report Upload.
 This section will appear once you add your test details.
 The minimum score requirements for applying to Schwarzman Scholars are: